martinkarlik/GAHerbivores/README.md

-# GAHerbivores
+# ga-herbivores-carnivores
-Genetic algorithm to train evolve herbivores and carnivores.
+Genetic algorithm to evolve herbivores and carnivores.